Hardeep-5911/Induction_program/README.md

-# Induction_program
-- My name is **Hardeep Singh**
-- I am pursuing Btech degree in **Cmputer Science And Engineering** at GNDEC , LUDHIANA.
-- Our Induction program 2025 has started from 31 july .
-Today, I’ll be presenting an overview of our induction program.
-## Lets started
+## Let's Get Started

-### Day 1
+### Day 1 Highlights

-#### From 8:30 AM to 9:30 AM
+#### 🕣 8:30 AM – 9:30 AM | Morning Blessings
-- We start our day with the blessing of Shri Guru Granth Sahib Ji at college Gurudwara
+>**_We started our day with the blessings of Shri Guru Granth Sahib Ji at the college Gurudwara._**
+>
 ![Image](https://github.com/user-attachments/assets/a1d58712-e391-4d7b-8b0e-329fbe76f31a)

-#### From 9:30 AM to 10:00 AM
+#### ☕ 9:30 AM – 10:00 AM | Tea & Snacks

-- There was tea snacks for all people & it was very amazing
+> **_A warm welcome with delicious tea and snacks for everyone!_**

-#### from 10:00 AM Onwards
+#### 🎤 10:00 AM Onwards | Inaugural Ceremony
-- From 10 AM onwards , The Inaugural Ceremony starts at college auditorium
-- First we all do registration then ceremony starts at auditorium
+- Registration at the auditorium entrance.
+- Inspiring speeches from faculty and senior students.
+- Overview of the induction schedule and key activities.
 ![Auditorium](https://github.com/user-attachments/assets/5f3f693f-4acc-431c-bfa3-97ee47933e9b)

+---

+### My Reflections

+> The first day was truly memorable, especially the sense of community during the morning blessings and the excitement in the auditorium.